 As it worked out, my girlfriend unexpectedly had to fly home from Vietnam the day before our visas expired, to attend to a family emergency.
 We had been planning to move on to the Philippines together, but due to this last minute change of plan I decided to travel on my own to in Taiwan instead and meet up with her in Manila in 10 days time.
 For the first time in six months, I was going to be on my own and travelling as a solo traveller.

-After a few nights in Taipei, I took the train south to Kaohsiung and ,a few days later, I took a bus down to Kenting on the souther coast of Taiwan.
+A few nights into my Taipei itinerary, I took the train south to Kaohsiung and ,a few days later, I took a bus down to Kenting on the souther coast of Taiwan.
 I absolutely loved both of these places and was lucky enough to meet a great group of like minded people to go exploring with.
 This group was made up of a lovely Dutch couple and an American guy called Benson.
 He is the hero of this particular story.
 But we will get to that later.

 This is us together after a day out exploring.